 Giving an unfair treatment to someone or a group, giving them an unfair advantage over other people who are treated normally or even less.

 A person who helps the group with tasks given to them, oftentimes help them understand rules or parts of a test or challenge

 An excursion that involves a group of people to a place that is far away from their usual environment

-A type of an organizational structure that has few to nonexistent level of management; No hierarchy between the staff and the management.
+A type of organizational structure that has few to a nonexistent level of management; No hierarchy between the staff and the management.

 The employee or employer’s ability to make or meet arrangements in whichever working conditions that affect work productivity

 A model published by Dr. Bruce Tuckman containing a very helpful explanation about developing a team and its behaviour

 A stage where every member or part of a team is polite or positive.
 Others might feel a little bit anxious since they do not understand what to do.